-- Target and Acquirer Size: A second major influence was the size of total sales of the target as compared to their peer group.
+A second major influence was the size of total sales of the target as compared to their peer group.
 Between 1992-2016, 17.4 percent of deals failed when total sales of the target were in the top 10 percent of their peer group.
 “This is almost certainly because such M&A deals involve so many moving parts…including both internal issues and external difficulties such as a regulatory hitch or a failure to secure financing,” the Cass report states.

-- Cash is Everything: M&A Deals can be structured in any number of different ways – stock swaps, assumption of debt or otherwise.
+M&A deals can be structured in any number of different ways – stock swaps, assumption of debt or otherwise.
 But when it comes right down to it, the type of deal that seems to have a greater probability of sticking is one that’s done in cash.
 In fact, in four out of the last five M&A cycles between 1992-2016, cash-only deals had a lower failure rate than those using other forms of payment.
 Because share prices can have wild fluctuations, an acquisition tied to a company’s stock faces greater risk.
 That is all but eliminated with the stability of cash.

 Another way to help keep deals together is with the use of a virtual data room – sometimes called VDRs.
 Because any M&A deal has so many disparate components, the due diligence portion is where deals can be finalized or fall apart.
 Reviewing everything from employee information to contracts to financial documents can reveal so much about a company, whether it’s properly valued and any number of other operational or financial issues.
 This information is increasingly being stored and shared in a secure virtual data room.
 The advantages of virtual data rooms over systems like file sharing platforms or cloud storage are their bank-grade security, real-time content management tools and workflow resources.